Super Bowl 57 Betting Odds

 Though there are many common Super Bowl bet types on most oddsmakers’ betting menus, there are really only two major forms of betting on the Super Bowl: futures odds and game lines.
 Futures odds are available for most of the year (changing as teams rise and fall during the regular season), while game lines usually won’t be posted until a week or two before the Super Bowl itself.

 Super Bowl futures are the most popular way to bet on the Super Bowl.
-A big reason why these futures bets are so engaging is because future Super Bowl odds are usually released the day after the Super Bowl in preparation for the next football season.
-That said, futures odds to win the Super Bowl are available all the way through the AFC and NFC Championship Games, by which time the field is down to just four remaining teams.
+A big reason why these futures bets are so engaging is that odds for Super Bowl 57 have already been released!
+That said, future odds to win the Super Bowl are available all the way through the AFC and NFC Championship Games, by which time the field is down to just four remaining teams.
 Basically, a Super Bowl futures bet simply entails choosing the team you think is going to be the current year’s NFL champion.
 It’s really that simple.

 You can check out the Super Bowl odds for all 32 teams by clicking on the team name on the left-hand side of this page, or you can go directly to Bovada (or another reputable sportsbook) and begin the process of making an actual wager.
 Be sure to check out our top 10 popular Super Bowl bets page to see even more options.